catalyst-cloud/catalystcloud-docs/source/object-storage.rst

 ***********************************
-First ensure that you have installed the correct version of the tools for your operating system version and have sourced your OpenStack RC file see :ref:`command-line-tools` for full details.
+First ensure that you have installed the correct version of the tools for your operating system version and have sourced your OpenStack RC file see :ref:`command-line-interface` for full details.

 To view the containers currently in existence in your project: